Paragraph Segmentation Revisited: Towards a Standard Task for Structuring Speech: Dataset Construction

 \textsc{TEDPara} is derived from publicly available TED Talk transcripts, which include high-quality, human-annotated paragraph structure aligned with spoken presentations.
 We restrict our dataset to English transcripts only and collect all TED Talks listed on the official TED website as of May 13, 2024, spanning content published since February 2006.
 This results in an initial pool of 6,379 talks.

 \paragraph{Preprocessing.} We apply the following filtering steps.
 First, we remove all talks that lack a transcript, affecting 724 talks (12.8\%).
 Next, we exclude talks that contain only a single paragraph, as they do not provide any paragraph boundary information; this step removes an additional 462 talks (7.2\%).
-The final \textsc{TEDPara} dataset contains 5,193 talks with multi-paragraph transcripts, that we further partition into training, validation, and testing, see \Cref{table:tedpara_split} for details.
+The final \textsc{TEDPara} dataset contains 5,193 talks with multi-paragraph transcripts, which we randomly partitioned into training, validation, and testing splits; see \Cref{table:tedpara_split} for details.

+\paragraph{Dataset Statistics.} Table~\ref{table:seg_granularity} shows that \textsc{TEDPara} targets a finer segmentation level than large-scale benchmarks such as \textsc{YTSeg} and \textsc{Wiki-727K}.
+While these datasets contain fewer segments per document (9.12 and 3.48) with longer segments (21.5 and 13.6 sentences/segment), \textsc{TEDPara} has 25.8 paragraphs per talk with 4.4 sentences/paragraph on average.
+Together with its intermediate document length (113.2 sentences/talk), \textsc{TEDPara} complements existing benchmarks by expanding coverage in both granularity and document length.

 \paragraph{Release.} Due to licensing restrictions on TED content, we do not redistribute the data directly.
 Instead, we provide both the partitioned talk IDs as well as scripts for downloading and preprocessing the talks into a standardized format\footnote{\url{https://github.com/retkowski/tedseg}}, ensuring both reproducibility and legal compliance.